 It’s all about the shows, and both Netflix and Amazon Prime Video have more than their fair share of aces up their sleeves.
 In Netflix’s corner is House of Cards, Narcos, Stranger Things, Orange Is the New Black, The Crown, BoJack Horseman, and Daredevil, to name just a few of its Netflix Originals.

-The total number of TV shows and films available on both services continuously changes as the content is added or removed.
+The total number of TV shows and films available on both services continuously changes as content gets added or removed.

 Netflix vs Amazon Prime Video: Security

-So, for most people, the account security isn’t a deal-breaker but it is definitely worth noting that Netflix doesn’t offer two-factor authentication where Prime Video does.
+So, for most people, the account security isn’t a deal-breaker, but it is worth noting that Netflix doesn’t offer two-factor authentication where Prime Video does.
 Both services allow users to log out of unauthorized devices remotely so you can have complete control over the moochers in your life.

 So, Which One is Better?

-Both services have a lot to offer but there’s a reason that Netflix is so popular.
-With Netflix Originals like Orange Is the New Black, YOU, and Stranger Things, it’s really difficult not to keep your subscription active.
+Both services have a lot to offer, but there’s a reason that Netflix is so popular.
+With Netflix Originals like Orange Is the New Black, YOU, and Stranger Things, it’s tough not to keep your subscription active.

 Another benefit of Netflix is that there aren’t any additional costs involved.
 If you choose the lowest tier plan, you’ll never pay more than $8.99/mo.

-Amazon Prime, on the other hand, offers so many books, movies, music, and discounts it’s certainly a worthy service for $12.99/mo.
+On the other hand, Amazon Prime offers many books, movies, music, and discounts; it’s undoubtedly a worthy service for $12.99/mo.

-Overall, the general consensus is that Netflix is the better option if we’re focusing solely on streaming content.
+Overall, the consensus is that Netflix is the better option if you focus solely on streaming content.
 Not only do you have newer and older movies, but you also get Premium channel specials such as Shameless and Game of Thrones.